 Considering Starfield is slated to launch before The Elder Scrolls VI and was recently pushed back to 2023, it will be at least several years before the next mainline entry in the fantasy RPG series lands on consoles and PC.
-The Elder Scrolls VI hasn’t been confirmed for any specific platforms, but it will likely launch on the next generation of consoles, specifically the Xbox Series X/S, with the PlayStation 5 still being a mystery.
+The Elder Scrolls VI hasn’t been confirmed for any specific platforms, but it will likely launch on the current generation of consoles, specifically the Xbox Series X/S, with the PlayStation 5 still being a mystery.

 We have a long road ahead before it launches, and this year’s Xbox conference is another chance to learn more about this highly anticipated title, but here’s everything you need to know about The Elder Scrolls VI, from concrete info to speculation.

-A recent tweet from Bethesda’s senior vice president, Pete Hines, reiterated that we won’t be seeing The Elder Scrolls VI until after Starfield, which we already knew.
-Even two years after its announcement, it seems the company’s plan is the same.
-In response to a fan on Twitter, Hines explained “[The Elder Scrolls VI will launch] after Starfield, which you pretty much know nothing about.
+Bethesda’s senior vice president, Pete Hines, reiterated that we won’t be seeing The Elder Scrolls VI until after Starfield, which we already knew.
+Even over two years after its announcement, it seems the company’s plan is the same.
+In response to a fan on Twitter, Hines explained, “[The Elder Scrolls VI will launch] after Starfield, which you pretty much know nothing about.
 So if you’re coming at me for details now and not years from now, I’m failing to properly manage your expectations.”

 Starfield is currently commanding the brunt of Bethesda’s development attention, and it doesn’t sound as if The Elder Scrolls VI will even enter production until Starfield launches.
 So, then, the question is: When does Starfield launch?
 It appears years away as well.

-During an interview with GameSpot last year, Zenimax Online Studios game director Matt Firor said, “You can go back and count the years between Bethesda Game Studios releases, and you’ll get the idea that [The Elder Scrolls VI is] not coming anytime soon.”
-The smallest gap between Bethesda Game Studios major releases has been two years, between The Elder Scrolls IV: Oblivion and Fallout 3.
+During an interview with GameSpot in 2019, Zenimax Online Studios game director Matt Firor said, “You can go back and count the years between Bethesda Game Studios releases, and you’ll get the idea that [The Elder Scrolls VI is] not coming anytime soon.”
+The smallest gap between Bethesda Game Studios’ major releases has been two years, between The Elder Scrolls IV: Oblivion and Fallout 3.
 It’s usually at least three years, though.

 The struggle of switching between two massive franchises could also be to blame.
 During an interview with IGN, Howard said, “We had done so many things, we were going Elder Scrolls, Fallout, Elder Scrolls, Fallout … You have this Starfield game in your head, you sort of say, well, when?
 It can be never, you could say never.
 But look, we’re creatives, and it’s like we have to make this game, and this is the time.
 So Elder Scrolls VI is going to have to wait a little bit.
 And plus, again, Elder Scrolls Online is doing so well, it’s so vibrant, that this is the time, both for us creatively and our audience.”